turingschool-examples/flash_cards/README.md

 ## Setup
 To run this program, save a copy of this repository locally.
-In the MacOS application 'Terminal,' navigate into the _night writer_ directory.
-Next, place a text file (.txt) to be translated in the same directory.
+In the MacOS application 'Terminal,' navigate into the _flash_cards_ directory.
 Then, run it using ruby (note: '$' is not typed).

 1. Clone the repo using the web url:
    ```